DBAJamey/awesome-database-tools/_posts/2026-09-08-top-tools-for-writing-better-tsql-code.md

 - Fast, clean code suggestions
 - Style rules for consistent formatting
 - Handy snippets and auto-fixes
-- **Redgate Assistant** (currently in preview): an AI chatbot for T-SQL that supports text-to-SQL generation, plain-English explanations of existing queries, and machine-learning-driven index recommendations
+- **Redgate Assistant** (currently in preview): an AI chatbot for T-SQL that supports text-to-SQL generation, plain-English explanations of existing queries, and query fix/optimization suggestions

 Cons: